 - Standard Voice.
 A low-tariff connection for voice only.
 The voice signal is compressed to 4.0 kbps, which reduces the bandwidth use and consequently the tariff. - 3.1 kHz Audio.
 A high quality connection which can be used for Premium Voice or G3 fax.
 The signal is uncompressed 3.1 kHz audio, which allows for optimum voice quality.
-Note that the 3.1 kHz Audio service may have a much higher tariff than Standard Voice. - ISDN.
-A high quality connection which can be used for voice (3.1 kHz Audio), G4 fax or 64 kbps UDI/RDI data.
+Note that the 3.1 kHz Audio service may have a much higher tariff than Standard Voice.

-The BGAN system only supports one external circuit switched call at a time per EXPLORER 727.
+The BGAN system only supports one external circuit switched call at a time per EXPLORER 325.